Antrovy/Staff-Profile-Card/README.md

-This is a profile card that staff can use.
-It was originally created for a fictional law firm (Martinez Trial Attorneys) in a roleplay community.
+# Staff Profile Card Template

+This repository hosts a simple, customizable HTML profile card for staff members of the firm.
+It is designed to be hosted using **GitHub Pages**, making it easy for staff to preview, copy, or customize their own cards.

-You can join our community at: discord.gg/7YTXAcWqPS
+Join our community at: discord.gg/7YTXAcWqPS

-How to use?
-Head over to profile-card.html and open the file.
-You can then edit the values as necessary.
-After yo uare done, click on "Export as Image" and it will download directly.
+---